Propagator: Explanation using limits

-Hence this means that a single photon will always stay on the light cone.
+Hence this means that a single massless particle will always stay on the light cone.
 It is also shown that the total probability for a photon at any time must be normalised by the reciprocal of the following factor:

 We see that the parts outside the light cone usually are zero in the limit and only are important in Feynman diagrams.

 Propagators in Feynman diagrams

 The most common use of the propagator is in calculating probability amplitudes for particle interactions using Feynman diagrams.
 These calculations are usually carried out in momentum space.
 In general, the amplitude gets a factor of the propagator for every internal line, that is, every line that does not represent an incoming or outgoing particle in the initial or final state.
 It will also get a factor proportional to, and similar in form to, an interaction term in the theory's Lagrangian for every internal vertex where lines meet.
 These prescriptions are known as Feynman rules.

 Internal lines correspond to virtual particles.
 Since the propagator does not vanish for combinations of energy and momentum disallowed by the classical equations of motion, we say that the virtual particles are allowed to be off shell.
 In fact, since the propagator is obtained by inverting the wave equation, in general, it will have singularities on shell.

 The energy carried by the particle in the propagator can even be negative.
 This can be interpreted simply as the case in which, instead of a particle going one way, its antiparticle is going the other way, and therefore carrying an opposing flow of positive energy.
 The propagator encompasses both possibilities.
 It does mean that one has to be careful about minus signs for the case of fermions, whose propagators are not even functions in the energy and momentum (see below).

 Virtual particles conserve energy and momentum.
 However, since they can be off shell, wherever the diagram contains a closed loop, the energies and momenta of the virtual particles participating in the loop will be partly unconstrained, since a change in a quantity for one particle in the loop can be balanced by an equal and opposite change in another.
 Therefore, every loop in a Feynman diagram requires an integral over a continuum of possible energies and momenta.
 In general, these integrals of products of propagators can diverge, a situation that must be handled by the process of renormalization.